nestjs/awesome-nestjs/README.md

   - [Passport Email Auth](https://github.com/marcomelilli/nestjs-email-authentication) - Starter project that includes API for user email authentication with MongoDB and PassportJs.
   - [NestJS Project Structure](https://github.com/CatsMiaow/node-nestjs-structure) - Example of constructing a project structure with NestJS.
 - Boilerplate
-  - [NestJS Permission Boilerplate](https://github.com/Ferdysd96/nestjs-permission-boilerplate) - This is a basic NestJS boilerplate project built on the more powerful nodeJS framework.
+  - [NestJS Permission Boilerplate](https://github.com/Ferdysd96/nestjs-permission-boilerplate) - This is a basic NestJS boilerplate project built on the more powerful Node.js framework.
 The main purpose of this project is to dynamically handle roles and permissions assigned to the user.
   - [SQB NestJS Boilerplate](https://github.com/squareboat/nestjs-boilerplate) - A production-ready 🏭 NestJS boilerplate with batteries 🔋 included.
 No Kidding!.
   - [Nest BFF](https://github.com/ahrnee/nestjs-bff) - A boilerplate [BFF](https://samnewman.io/patterns/architectural/bff/) web application starter-project using NestJS.
 Includes CLI, and MongoDB migrations features.
   - [NestJS Template](https://github.com/Saluki/nestjs-template) - Scaffold your next TypeScript API with this production-ready NestJS template crafted for Docker environments.